thoughtspot/mcp-server/README.md

 - `/sse`: Server-sent events for MCP
 - `/api`: MCP tools exposed as HTTP endpoints
 - `/authorize`, `/token`, `/register`: OAuth endpoints
+- `/bearer/mcp`, `/bearer/sse`: MCP endpoints as bearer auth instead of Oauth, mainly for use in APIs or in cases where Oauth is not working.

 ## Configuration